build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 curl -O https://raw.githubusercontent.com/kubernetes-sigs/aws-efs-csi-driver/master/examples/kubernetes/dynamic_provisioning/specs/pod.yaml
 ```

->Note: This manifest includes our Sample Pod that utilizes the CentOs Image.
+>Note: This manifest includes our Sample pod that utilizes the CentOs Image.
 It incorporates specific parameters to record the Current Date and store it in the /data/out directory on the EFS Shared Volume.
 Furthermore, the Manifest includes a PVC (Persistent Volume Claim) object that requests 5Gi Storage from the Storage Class we established in the preceding step.

 2. Now, we will deploy our sample application that will write "Current Date" to a shared location: